Jimbo (drag queen): Career

 In 2021, he made a return appearance in the second season of Canada's Drag Race, appearing in the third episode as the killer in the slasher film-themed acting challenge "Screech".
 He returned in the third season of Canada's Drag Race in 2022, appearing as a guest judge in the episode "Bitch Stole My Look".

 In January 2022, he was announced as one of the nine contestants on the first series of RuPaul's Drag Race: UK vs. the World.
 After winning the first two episodes of the season, Jimbo landed in the bottom in the third episode and was eliminated by Pangina Heals, after Pangina Heals won a lipsync against Dutch contestant Janey Jacké to "We Like to Party!
 (The Vengabus)" by Vengaboys.
 Jimbo's early elimination was dubbed one of the most "controversial" in the history of the franchise.

 Jimbo returned to the Drag Race franchise to compete on the eighth season of RuPaul's Drag Race All Stars (2023).
 After winning a record-tying 4 challenges over the course of the season, Jimbo was crowned the winner of the season and earned a cash prize of $200,000 plus $20,000 for the 4 challenges he won, totalling $220,000.
 After the airing of the season, Jimbo was announced to host her own WOW Presents Plus series, It's my Special Show!, which premiered on August 7, 2023.
 In November 2023, Jimbo signed with talent agencies WME and Producer Entertainment Group.

 In February 2024 Jimbo competed on Family Feud Canada, with a team consisting of his siblings Jeff and Rebecca, and Jimbo's and Jeff's husbands.

-At the 2025 Just for Laughs festival, Jimbo and his Canada's Drag Race castmate Lemon taped a roast battle for the forthcoming fifth season of Roast Battle Canada.
+At the 2025 Just for Laughs festival, Jimbo and his Canada's Drag Race castmate Lemon taped a roast battle for the fifth season of Roast Battle Canada.

+In February 2026, Jimbo was announced as a main judge on Canada's Drag Race All Stars alongside Brooke Lynn Hytes and Priyanka.
+This makes this panel the first all-drag queen judging panel in Drag Race history.